gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 ## Introduction

+**TODO**: Add link when blog entry is live

 This repository is to show an example of using non-deep-learning machine learning on Gradient.
-It accompanies the blog entry "Gradient Boosted Trees and AutoML" on the [Paperspace blog](https://blog.paperspace.com). (**TODO**: Link when live)
+It accompanies the blog entry "Gradient Boosted Trees and AutoML" on the [Paperspace blog](https://blog.paperspace.com).

 Many enterprises and other machine learning (ML) users have problems best solved by ML methods other than deep learning.
 This may be for reasons of interpretability, robustness to real-world data, regulatory requirements, available computing power or time, approved software, or available expertise.
 Gradient is able to support these approaches by enabling the use of such tools.